Borletti-Buitoni Trust

 Alec Frank-Gemmill turns to Vienna and the Wienerhorn’s pumpenvalve

-Continuing his 19th-century horn odyssey, Alec Frank-Gemmill takes the story on to Vienna, where the pumpenvalve instruments are still used today in the Vienna Philharmonic and Symphony Orchestras.
-The instrument Alec plays, on his BIS debut disc The Horn is a Noble and Melancholy Instrument (BIS SACD 2228), was made by Erste Wiener Productiv-Genossenschaft der Musik-Instrumentenmacher at the end of the 19th century.
+In this film episode of his 19th-century horn odyssey, Alec Frank-Gemmill takes the story to Vienna, where the pumpenvalve instruments are still used today in the Vienna Philharmonic and Symphony Orchestras.
+The instrument Alec plays, on his BIS debut disc A Noble and Melancholy Instrument (BIS SACD 2228), was made by Erste Wiener Productiv-Genossenschaft der Musik-Instrumentenmacher at the end of the 19th century.
 His chosen repertoire is Franz Strauss’ Nocturno and Schumann’s Romance.

-Alec Frank-Gemmill rounds off his 19th-century horn suvrey with the Cor à pistons
+Alec Frank-Gemmill completes his 19th-century horn survey with the Cor à pistons

-Concluding his 19th-century horn odyssey, Alec Frank-Gemmill turns from Viennese pumpenvalve to the British and French Cor à pistons; in the shape of an early 20th century instrument made by Victor Charles Mahillon, Brussels.
-Illustrated by excerpts from Dukas’ Villanelle, as featured on his BIS debut disc The Horn is a Noble and Melancholy Instrument (BIS SACD 2228), Alec describes the horn’s versatility in marrying virtuosity when using the pistons and the ability (without pistons) to hark back to the natural horn.
+In his 19th-century horn odyssey, Alec Frank-Gemmill turns from Viennese pumpenvalve to the British and French Cor à pistons; in the shape of an early 20th century instrument made by Victor Charles Mahillon, Brussels.
+Illustrated by excerpts from Dukas’ Villanelle, as featured on his BIS debut disc A Noble and Melancholy Instrument (BIS SACD 2228), Alec describes the horn’s versatility in marrying virtuosity when using the pistons and the ability (without pistons) to hark back to the natural horn.

 ALEC FRANK-GEMMILL AT THE LAST WEDNESDAYS AT WILTON’S